WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-10-17-run-the-ci-pipeline-during-pull-request.md

   </p>
 </div>

-Add another build policy for the OrderApi and enter /OrderApi/* as path filter.
+Add another build policy for the OrderApi and enter /OrderApi/* as the path filter.
 Click on Save and the policy is configured and created.

 ## Make changes to the Code